Shenzhen West railway station

 Shenzhen West railway station (深圳西站 (Shēnzhèn Xī Zhàn, sam1 zan3 sai1 zaam6)) is a railway station on the Pingnan railway in Shenzhen, in the southern Chinese province of Guangdong.
 Constructed as a freight station in 1989, Passenger station was built during 1993, opening in 1994 for passenger use.
 In late 2003 it was renovated and enlarged from a few hundred square metres in area to about 3800 m2.
 Shenzhen West railway station, originally known as Nantou railway station, is located on Xuefu Lu, Nanshan District.
 It is about 10 kilometers from Shekou Port.
-It was closed on October 11, 2022.